ChangyueShi/ChangyueShi/README.md

 ## Hi there 👋

 I am a fourth-year undergraduate student of Hangzhou Dianzi University.
-I will be joining Peking University, advised by Prof. **[Li Yuan (PKU, 袁粒)](https://yuanli2333.github.io/)**.
+I will be joining Peking University in 2026.

 My core research focuses on **3D/4D Reconstruction and Spatial Intelligence**